jurijsk/specific.li/misc/Information-a-very-short-introduction-by-luciano-floridi.md

 I did not sign up for it, I do not get it, and I can not recommend it.
 And despite the author's hope for the book to be useful for the "information society in which we live" - it isn't.
 At least not for me, the average person curious about things.
 I did not get its utility.

 The book has interesting references and ideas, I picked up a few.
-I want to know more about Shanon's information theory, the scandal of deduction, inverse relationship principle, but there are should be better ways to learn about those things.
+I want to know more about Shannon's information theory, the scandal of deduction, inverse relationship principle, but there are should be better ways to learn about those things.
 All those concepts appear in Chapter 4 on Semantic Information.
 If you need to read something of this book - read chapter 4.

 If you are looking for the summary/taxonomy, into to author's ideas about information ethics, and enjoy dense unedited academic language - knock yourself out.
 Otherwise, look elsewhere.